olivier-matz-6wind/dpdk/doc/guides/rel_notes/deprecation.rst

   applications should be updated to use the ``dmadev`` library instead, with the underlying HW-functionality being provided by the ``ioat`` or ``idxd`` dma drivers

+* bus: during devices probing, the ``device->numa_node`` field will be set to SOCKET_ID_ANY when the bus is not able to associate a NUMA node to the device.
+Some bus drivers like PCI currently defaults to 0 in that case, which can be a problem if this NUMA socket is not used.
+  The behavior will change starting from v22.07.